doctorfree/MusicPlayerPlus/README.md

 The `fzmp` command lists, searches, and selects media from the MPD library using the `fzf` fuzzy finder command line utility.
-A default `fzmp` configuration file for each user is created when the `mpcinit` command is executed.
+A default `fzmp` configuration file for each user is created when the `mppinit` command is executed.
 The `fzmp` configuration file is located at:

 ```